-The safety and effectiveness of Xolair for adolescent patients with CIU were evaluated in 39 patients 12 to 17 years of age (Xolair 29, placebo 10) included in three randomized, placebo-controlled CIU studies.
+The safety and effectiveness of Xolair for adolescent patients with CIU were evaluated in 39 patients 12 to 17 years of age (Xolair 29, placebo 10) included in three randomized, placebo-controlled CIU trials.
 A numerical decrease in weekly itch score was observed, and adverse reactions were similar to those reported in patients 18 years and older.

-Clinical studies with Xolair have not been conducted in CIU patients below the age of 12 years.
+Clinical trials with Xolair have not been conducted in CIU patients below the age of 12 years.
 Considering the risk of anaphylaxis and malignancy seen in Xolair-treated patients ≥ 12 years old, the risk-benefit assessment does not support the use of Xolair in patients <12 years of age.
 Therefore, the use of Xolair in this patient population is not recommended.

-In clinical studies 134 allergic asthma patients and 37 CIU phase 3 study patients 65 years of age or older were treated with Xolair.
+In clinical studies 134 asthma patients and 37 CIU phase 3 study patients 65 years of age or older were treated with Xolair.
 Although there were no apparent age-related differences observed in these studies, the number of patients aged 65 and over is not sufficient to determine whether they respond differently from younger patients.

 The maximum tolerated dose of Xolair has not been determined.
 Single intravenous doses of up to 4,000 mg have been administered to patients without evidence of dose limiting toxicities.
 The highest cumulative dose administered to patients was 44,000 mg over a 20 week period, which was not associated with toxicities.